SAMOS-76/RISC-V-Team7/Statements/Samuel Amos-Osebeyo.md

 | REM         | 110    |
 | REMU        | 111    |

-#### Control Unit for RV32M Instructions
+#### Control Unit for RV32IM Instructions

 For this to work the control unit was modified to include these new encodings.
-Additionally, it sets the is_div flag so the CPU knows a DIV instruction is going to stall the processor.
+Additionally, it sets the is_div flag so the CPU knows a DIV instruction is about to stall the processor.
 ```systemverilog
 7'b0110011: begin  // R type
                 RegWrite  = 1'b1;